zarli-ai/zarli-ios-sdk/README.md

 # ZarliSDKSwift

-ZarliSDKSwift enables mobile publishers to seamlessly integrate high-performance, interactive HTML5 playable ads into their iOS applications.
-Designed for reliability and ease of use, it connects your app to the Zarli Ad Network to maximize revenue.
+The official iOS SDK for the Zarli Ad Network.
+Enables mobile publishers to seamlessly integrate high-performance, interactive HTML5 playable ads into their iOS applications to maximize revenue.

 ## Requirements